emileerei/MeshIntersection/index.md

 After reading more of Salles's thesis, which is mainly about 3D-EPUG-Overlay, I have possibly learned why the self-intersecting mesh I created, chain.gts.msh, fails to be intersected with any other mesh or itself.
 In Chapter 2.2 of his thesis, he provides various ways to represent spatial data and how he represents data for his EPUG-Overlay programs.
 The faces of the mesh are not explicitly stored in memory, so if there is a self-interesection or the mesh is not closed/watertight, the program can easily misinterpret the topology of the given mesh.
 This will later lead to errors, and I believe this is part of the reason as to why the self-intersecting mesh crashes the 3D-EPUG-Overlay program.

 I am not sure how this issue would be resolved easily without changing the way data is represented and stored for the program.
 Maybe there are ways to add an additional check for if the data seems wrong or inconsistent, then check if this is due to self-intersections and attempt to fix it.
 But it does seem somewhat outside the scope of the program.

+## More Notes from Salles's Thesis
+_April 11, 2019_

+- Representing Spatial Data
+  - Represent maps as _chains_
+    - _chains_: sequence of edges with the same adjacent faces
+	  - No self-intersections, only by common endpoints
+	- Faces not explicitly stored
+  - The same ideas are applied to 3D meshes later
+    - No explicit polyhedra storage
+    - No self-intersections
+    - Must be a closed mesh

+- Overlay and point location
+- (2D)
+  - PinMesh is faster than the currently known fasted algorithm, Relative Closest Triangle (RCT)
+	-	RCT finds closest triangles from a query point and uses the closest triangle to determine the query point’s location with respect to the polyhedron
+- (3D)
+	-	Common technique: convert polyhedra to volumetric representation (voxelization), then perform the overlay
+	-	Drawback: not always accurate or robust
+	-	Want speed, robustness, and accuracy

+- Simulation of Simplicity
+	-	Symbolic perturbation technique to handle special cases of degeneracies or geometric coincidences
+	-	Idea: perturbation of points removes degeneracies
+	-	Implementation: perturbed by indeterminate infinitesimal value epsilon (has no meaning, just follows rules)
+	-	Only causes code to be slightly slower and only when degeneracies occur

+- 2D Overlays:
+	-	Uniform 1st level grid created (cannot be parallelized)
+  -	Uniform 2nd level grid created for cells exceeding edge threshold (can be parallelized)\
+    -	Higher grid resolutions reduce intersection calculation times
+	  -	Depends on the size of original dataset
+	- Test for edge intersections first — more efficient
+	-	Parallelize the cell testing as each cell doesn’t affect the other
+	-	Label empty grid cells with information about face the cell is in
+	-	Dynamic data structures take a lot to initialize and are difficult to parallelize

+- Parallel 3D Uniform Grid Creation
+	-	Uniformity = parallelization ease
+  -	Two scans over data to allocate one large chunk
+    - Ragged array reduces memory overhead — one slot per triangle
+	  - Better data locality and no data fragmentation
+	  - One allocation is faster than multiple small allocations
+  - Grid accelerates future computation of intersections